Micro Machines (video game series): Micro Machines V3 (1997)

 Micro Machines V3 featured 3D-graphics and 8-player multiplayer matches.
 It featured circuits in different areas of the household and had multiple weapons; it also included the controller share multiplayer option.

 Micro Maniacs (2000)

-Micro Maniacs is a racing game that takes an unconventional step considering it a near spin-off as part of the series by replacing the vehicles by running characters, though they occasionally use vehicles for certain tracks, such as jet-skis, skate-boards or even bees.
+Micro Maniacs is a racing game that takes an unconventional step considering it a near spin-off as part of the series.
+It does so by replacing the vehicles by running characters, though they occasionally use vehicles for certain tracks, such as jet-skis, skate-boards or even bees.
 It also features 3D graphics and up to 8-player multiplayer games.
 The 12 available characters each have different special attacks.
+The name of one of these characters, 'V4', suggests that this is the actual fourth game in the series.

+Micro Machines (2002)

+Micro Machines is the first reboot of the Micro Machines series and released for Sony's PlayStation 2, Nintendo's GameCube, Microsoft's Xbox and Nintendo's Game Boy Advance.
+It isn't highly regarded and therefore is a somewhat forgotten entry to the series.

 Micro Machines V4 (2006)

-Micro Machines V4 is the sequel to Micro Machines V3.
+Micro Machines V4 is widely considered as the true sequel to Micro Machines V3.
 It features over 25 tracks, 750 vehicles and a track editor, although the track editor is not present in the PSP or DS versions.
 Tracks also feature new settings such as a supermarket or swimming pool.
 The game was developed by Supersonic Software Ltd.